- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

 We recommend that you do not discuss your travel plans with strangers or in public areas.
 Avoid non-essential travel at night.

-Violent crime, including armed robbery, assault and sexual assault, is prevalent, particularly in Managua, Granada, San Juan del Sur, and on Corn Island, and can occur in hotels.
+The risk of violent crime, including armed robbery and assault is significant, particularly in Managua, Granada and San Juan del Sur, as well as in Bonanza, La Rosita and Siuna in the north-east, and on Corn Island.
 Gang violence has occurred near major hotels, bus terminals, beaches and markets.
-'Express kidnappings', where individuals are abducted and forced to withdraw funds from an ATM to secure their release, are becoming increasingly common.
-Many criminals carry weapons and offering resistance can lead to violence.
+'Express kidnappings', where individuals are abducted and forced to withdraw funds from an ATM to secure their release, have occurred.
+Many criminals carry weapons and offering resistance can lead to even greater risk and violence.

 Robberies and assaults have occurred in unofficial taxis and often include the use of weapons.
 We recommend you use official taxis, which have a clearly visible red number plate, or radio despatched taxis, which are available at the International Airport and larger hotels.
 Do not share taxis with strangers at any time.
 Before starting your journey make a note of the taxi's registration number and telephone number.